+4. Reprieve: A delay is allowed in the execution of a sentence, usually a death sentence, for a guilty person to prove his innocence.

 5. Respite: Reduce the degree of punishment by looking at specific grounds like pregnancy, etc.

-Note: The President can exercise the judicial powers at any stage, which means before, during, or after trial.
+Note: The President can exercise the judicial powers at any stage, which means before, during, or after the trial.

 Difference Between the Pardoning Power of President and Governor